Keeping chameleons in South Africa

 If you find a chameleon for sale, ask lots of questions before buying it.
 How is it being given water?
 What food does it eat?
 Is a glass cage OK?
 What’s the right temperature?
 If the pet shop/seller gives a single wrong answer, move on.
 You will find the right answers on the Frequently Asked Questions page.

-A chameleon that is sick doesn’t always show any symptoms.
-If it has been dehydrated, overheated, stressed or badly fed the chances are it will die despite your best efforts.
-It’s not worth the risk – if a chameleon for sale doesn’t look right, leave it where it is.
+A sick chameleon doesn’t always show symptoms.
+If it has been dehydrated, overheated, stressed, or badly fed, it will die despite your best efforts.
+It’s not worth the risk—if a chameleon for sale doesn’t look right, leave it where it is.

 Minor disadvantages